-Leech therapy / Hirudino therapy / Jalokavcharana (JA) can be traced from ancient civilization when the Ayurveda was in the scripting phase.
+Leech therapy / Hirudino therapy / Jalokavcharana (JA) can be traced from ancient civilizations when Ayurveda was in the scripting phase.
 The novel Ayurveda text Sushruta Samhita devoted a complete chapter on hirudin/leech therapy.
 Earlier leech was widely used in practice but by time in the early 20th century, this therapy had a major setback due to the origin and evolution of antibiotics.
 But later on, it again regains its value for action along with a part of reconstructive surgeries.
-During this period, many research works were conducted in various medical conditions.
+During this period, many research works were conducted on various medical conditions.
 This article emphasizes a brief review of leech therapy / JA described in Sushruta Samhita.

 In Ayurvedic classics, Raktmokshana (bloodletting) is a major reform indicated in the management of Rakta and Pitta Dosha disorders.
 Bloodletting has two media depending on the equipment or utility used to perform that.
 It can either be done with the help of Shastra (sharp instrument) or Without Shastra.

-Jaloka/Leech is described under Ashastrakrit Raktmokshana and is classified into two specified categories based on their toxicity created by their bite and their habitat, the Savisha (poisonous), and Nirvisha (non-poisonous).
+Jaloka/Leech is described under Ashastrakrit Raktmokshana and is classified into two specified categories based on the toxicity created by their bite and their habitat, the Savisha (poisonous), and Nirvisha (non-poisonous).
 Savisha is not fit for therapeutic use while Nirvisha is fit for therapeutic use.
 Further, these are subdivided into six types, each based on their morphological character or phenotypic properties.

-Non- Poisonous Leech /Nirvisha Jalokas
+Non-Poisonous Leech /Nirvisha Jalokas

 They are obtained from freshwater sources.
 Large in size, quick in sucking the blood.
 They live in deep water and don’t feed on rotten or dumpy food material.